 Big news for customers of National Grid and of Eversource in central and western Massachusetts (the former Western Mass Electric Company territory): On April 14, 2020, Massachusetts Department of Energy Resources issued emergency regulations to expand capacity and enhance incentives for the SMART solar program!
 The regulations include:

 These changes greatly improve the economics of solar projects.
-With the federal tax credit stepping down at the end of 2020, it makes installing solar energy more compelling than ever.
+With a federal tax credit of 26%, it makes installing solar energy more compelling than ever.

 Businesses, Municipalities and Nonprofits can once again reap the benefits of the state’s SMART solar incentive program after months of being closed out due to the utilities reaching their “quotas.”